jblawatt/hugo-theme-skeleton/README.md

 #### Site variables

 Please see the sample [`config.toml`](https://github.com/nishanths/cocoa-hugo-theme/blob/master/exampleSite/config.toml) under the `exampleSite/` directory.

 #### Example site

 An example site is available under the `exampleSite/` directory.

 ## Screenshots

-See this [Imgur album](http://imgur.com/a/skabh) or the [`images/`](https://github.com/nishanths/cocoa-hugo-theme/tree/master/images) directory!

 ## License

 Licensed under the MIT License.
-See the [LICENSE](https://github.com/nishanths/cocoa-hugo-theme/blob/master/LICENSE.md) file for more details.
+See the [LICENSE](https://github.com/jblawatt/skeleton-hugo-theme/blob/master/LICENSE) file for more details.